lcorbasson/cygwin-tooling/src/maddog-cmdutils/README.md

 ## Terms and conditions:

-As of version 1.5, `CmdUtils` are released copyleft under the terms of the GNU General Public License (GPL) which you can find enclosed as [`gpl.txt`](gpl.txt).
+As of version 1.5, _CmdUtils_ are released copyleft under the terms of the GNU General Public License (GPL) which you can find enclosed as [`gpl.txt`](gpl.txt).

-Although `CmdUtils` are free, if you find them useful, I'd appreciate a note at [magi@cs.stanford.edu](mailto:magi@cs.stanford.edu) telling me what you think.
+Although _CmdUtils_ are free, if you find them useful, I'd appreciate a note at [magi@cs.stanford.edu](mailto:magi@cs.stanford.edu) telling me what you think.

-A short overview of the terms of the GPL follows; see [`gpl.txt`](gpl.txt) for more details.
+A short overview of the terms of the GPL follows; see [GPL.txt](GPL.txt) for more details.

 ```
     CmdUtils: a collection of command-line tool interfaces to the Win95 shell